John Coltrane: 1945–1946: Military service

 To avoid being drafted by the Army, Coltrane enlisted in the Navy on August 6, 1945, the day the first U.S. atomic bomb was dropped on Japan.
 He was trained as an apprentice seaman at Sampson Naval Training Station in upstate New York before he was shipped to Pearl Harbor, where he was stationed at Manana Barracks, the largest posting of African American servicemen in the world.
 By the time he got to Hawaii in late 1945, the Navy was downsizing.
-Coltrane's musical talent was recognized, and he became one of the few Navy men to serve as a musician without having been granted musician's rating when he joined the Melody Masters, the base swing band.
+Coltrane's musical talent was recognized and, when he joined the Melody Masters, the base swing band, he became one of the few Navy men to serve as a musician without having been granted musician's rating.
 Because the Melody Masters was an all-white band, Coltrane was treated as a guest performer to avoid alerting superior officers of his participation in the band.
 He continued to perform other duties when not playing with the band, including kitchen and security details.
 By the end of his service, he had assumed a leadership role in the band.
 His first recordings, an informal session in Hawaii with Navy musicians, occurred on July 13, 1946.
 He played alto saxophone on a selection of jazz standards and bebop tunes.
 He was officially discharged from the Navy on August 8, 1946.
 He was awarded the American Campaign Medal, Asiatic–Pacific Campaign Medal and the World War II Victory Medal.